SHE WOKE BLIND to the scream of a siren.

 “So they’ve opened up the storage room,” he murmured, and gave a short laugh.
 He couldn’t believe things could be so simple.
 “That’s the end of that.”

 He strode back to his drink and his chair.
 Outside, rain began to splatter against the stained-glass window.

-He would have been even more thankful if Tannor had any clean shirts for the queen to wear, instead of just underwear, but it was hardly the time to argue about such things.
+(He would have been even more thankful if Tannor had any clean shirts for the queen to wear, instead of just underwear, but it was hardly the time to argue about chores.)